 Cookies are not required for many parts of our services, hence you can accept/reject, manage and/or delete cookies according to your preferences.
 However, some of our Website services may not function properly if you disable cookies (e.g., remembering your language preferences).

-In any case, the processing of personal data with the help of cookies is based on your explicit choice using the Website’s cookie banner which you can change at any time.
+In any case, the processing of personal data with the help of cookies is based on your explicit choice (consent) using the Website’s cookie banner.
+You can change your cookie consents at any time by clicking on the cookie icon at the bottom left of the Website.

 If you need more information about cookies, visit aboutcookies.org (you will find detailed, independent information on how to disable cookies through your browser preferences and how to remove cookies that are already on your computer).
 In order to remove cookies from your mobile phone, you should find this information in the user guide for your phone.